Vinfall/VNDB-Calendar/README.md

 These example calendars are provided for quick test, if they already satisfy you, no need to read further:

 - [en][en]: upcoming en & ja releases
-- [enpatch][enpatch]: unofficial en localization/content restoration patches released since 2025-10
+- [enpatch][enpatch]: unofficial en localization/content restoration patches released in 2026

 ## Setup